Cyprian831/Garlium/README.md

 (Original fix found by @VeriFone#0710)
 Connection issues with Garlium?
 This is likely because the nodes you currently have are overloaded.
 Adding more nodes seems to be the solution.

-To add more nodes, shutdown Garlium, press `Win+R > %appdata%/Garlium` and open `recent_servers` in a text editor, and replace what you have with :
+To add more nodes, shutdown Garlium, press `Win+R > %appdata%/Garlium`on windows and in the `~/.garlium/` for linux and open `recent_servers` in a text editor, and replace what you have with :
 ```
 ``[
     "clovemines.fun:50002:s",